DAVEXACOM/IIB-WESB-BOMAP-CONV/README.md

 4) For simple maps that contain source to target moves only those moves/associations will be created.

 Therefore, at this point in time the utility represents a rudimentary capability that demonstrates how to navigate BO Map XML and create IIB GDM XML.

+Detailed documentation can be found in the PDFs located in the CONVMDocumentation folder.
+Sample test maps and data are provided.

+If you wish to contribute please email Dave - davearno@au1.ibm.com